Nursery R & V 2024 - 2025

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-Let’s Learn through Growing
+Let’s Learn through Animals

-During this topic we will be reading the following books in our Literacy lessons to help engage the children into our new topic: ’Baby goes to market’ by Atinuke and Angela Brooksbank; and ‘The very hungry caterpillar’ Written by Eric Carle.
+During this topic we will be reading the following books in our Literacy lessons to help engage the children into our new topic: ’Dear Zoo' by Rod Campbell; and ‘Oi Frog!’
+Written by Kes Gray and Illustrated by Jim Field.
 Literacy lessons will build and develop children’s love of stories and extend their book knowledge skills with a large emphasis on their ‘Communication and language’ supporting them to speak using simple sentences in English and to ask and answer questions.
-During our investigation Fridays we will be encouraging children to explore how plants and caterpillars grow and using lots of science experiments with lines of enquiry to ask: Where does our food come from, who grows our food?
-What is growing in our environment?
-What is needed to grow a plant?
-How do Caterpillars turn into Butterflies?
+This half term we are continuing to use our new ‘FANTASTIC Foundations’ scheme.
+In line with the rest of the school.
+During our investigation Mondays we will be encouraging children to explore where animals live and using lots of science experiments with lines of enquiry to ask: What do they eat?
+Who are animal babies?
+Why does the animal live here?
+We will carry out some simple investigations e.g. hot water bottle experiment (linked to habitats).

 In Phonics this term the children will begin our ‘Little Wandle Letters and Sounds' programme.
 During these lessons, the children play different games and are introduced to new items that begin with the sound of the week.